 Kamuela Inn: This small 30-room inn on Parker Ranch in the Big Island’s upcountry region is absolutely darling.
 You’ll get a real Hawaiian experience here although it’s more cowboy style than beach bum.
 Pricing starts at $129/night.
 Click here to check rates and availability during your stay.

-Hilo side refers to roughly the eastern half of the Big Island and it’s as lush a place as you’ll find anywhere in Hawaii.
-This inside is all jungles and rainforests and it’s green, green, green.
+The Hilo side of the island (roughly the eastern half of the Big Island) is as lush a place as you’ll find anywhere in Hawaii.
+This side is all jungles and rainforests and it’s green, green, green.
 And it’s that way because it rains a lot.
 Like, all the time.
 Which is why you’ll find some of Hawaii’s most spectacular waterfalls right outside of Hilo.
-But the rain situation is why most visitors forgo staying Hilo side and opt for sunnier Kona instead.
-Also, there are practically no swimmable beaches on Hilo side.
-But, Hilo has some of the Big Island’s absolutely must see spots so you HAVE to spend some time here.
-Hilo will be your base for exploring Hawaii Volcano National Park, driving Saddle Road to the summit of Mauna Kea, and seeing the north shore sites.
-Hilo side is made up mostly of:
+But the rain situation is why most visitors forgo staying on the Hilo side and opt for sunnier Kona instead.

 Best Hotels in Hilo

 Grand Naniloa Hotel: With the nicest amenities in Hilo, this is the best spot to stay if you’re looking for a good base camp to explore the eastern side of the island.
 It’s a Hilton/Doubletree property which is a bonus if you’re a reward/loyalty member.
 Pricing starts at $135/night.
 Click here to check rates and availability during your stay.

 RELATED: 15 Things to Do on the Big Island

 The little town of Volcano is nestled right outside the gates of Hawaii Volcano National Park and is basically basecamp for park explorations.
-This area is very lush and jungly (is that a word??) but pretty remote and not too convenient for anything other than exploring the par, which is a pretty major thing to do and could easily take a couple of days if you’re super into it (most people spend half a day or so).
+This area is very lush and jungly (is that a word??) but pretty remote and not too convenient for anything other than exploring the park, which is a pretty major thing to do and could easily take a couple of days if you’re super into it (most people spend half a day or so).

 Volcano House: Located INSIDE the national park, this is THE place to stay if seeing the volcano is on your bucket list.
 The property has hotel like accommodations (it’s more like a small inn) plus more rugged cabin structures.
 Book early because it fills up quickly.
 Click here to check rates and availability during your stay.

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.